 Body builders however will be happy with growth of 10lb over a year.
 I would add to this that if you are not training 3-4 times a week and you are not deadlifting or squatting then you are a beginner.

 In light on this new information regarding required protein intake are protein powders necessary at all?
 Probably not but they are very convenient.
-For an 80kg man looking to gain muscle you should be aiming for 100-120g of protein in a day.
+For an 80kg man looking to gain muscle you should be aiming for about 200g of protein in a day.
 This would require 3 large meat/fish/egg meals I personally find that a protein shake a day can take the pressure of the size of meal you are required to consume.
 Also with busy work/family schedules lunch can easily be missed, a protein powder can provide an easy replacement.
+That said, a pint of full fat milk would have exactly the same effect and a post workout shake (assuming you can tolerate it).

-Well I have heard nothing but big things about Steroids but I would suggest avoiding them until they iron out some of the kinks… Assuming legal supplements are the focus here there is only one that has ever been proven to increase muscle growth during human clinical trials and that is Creatine Monohydrate.
+Well I have heard nothing but big things about Steroids, Olympic sprinters swear by them.
+Assuming legal supplements are the focus here there is only one that has ever been proven to increase muscle growth during human clinical trials and that is Creatine Monohydrate.